SI-RPL-2023/SI4402_227_FeelBetter/README.md

 # FeelBetter
-Website menyediakan konsultasi,edukasi dan meditasi dengan para terapis atau ahli dalam bidang gangguan kesehatan mental.Project ini dibangun menggunakan framework yang bernama [Laravel](https://laravel.com/)
+The website provides consultation, education and meditation with therapists or experts in the field of mental health disorders.
+This project was built using a framework called [Laravel](https://laravel.com/)

 ## About Us
-Grup 227 dari kelas SI-44-02, Program Studi Sistem Informasi, Telkom University.
-Terdiri dari 6 member yang meliputi :
+Group 227 from class SI-44-02, Information Systems Study Program, Telkom University.
+Consists of 6 members which include:
 | Nama | NIM | Role |
 | ------ | ------ | ------ |
 | [Yohanes Nico Kristiawan](https://www.instagram.com/yohanes_nick/) | 1202204074 | Project Manager |